TheColaber/FlagClicked/README.md

 If you don't want to install MongoDB: Use the free MongoDB atlas plan.

+### Yarn

+Yarn is optional, and you may use npm instead, but we recommend yarn.

-Then, make sure you have yarn installed.
+Make sure you have yarn installed.

 ```bash
 yarn --version